title

 Gambia receives more aid per capita than most poor nations, much more than Ethiopia, for example.

-Ranks 23rd among 140 countries (higher rank number is more equal, lower rank number is less equal).
+Ranks 23rd among 140 countries (lower rank number is less equal).
 Less equal than Britain, which ranks 94th, and the US, which ranks 45th.

 Healthcare expenditures